Frequently Asked Questions

 My exam requires a contrast injection.
 What kind of dye do you use, where will I be injected and is it safe?

 The contrast agent used is called gadolinium and is injected in to your arm.
 It is a clear, colorless fluid, which is injected into a vein in your arm and is excreted by the kidneys through your urine.
 Gadolinium makes certain tissues, abnormalities or disease processes more clearly visible.
 Gadolinium contrast medium is generally very safe.
 Allergic (anaphylactic) reactions to gadolinium contrast medium have occurred but are extremely rare.
 These severe reactions generally respond very well to emergency drug treatment.
 We have a physician or physician’s assistant onsite to administer life-saving measures in the event of a reaction.
+Please click on this link to view the medication guides regarding the contrast agent that will be used during your study.
 If you have any concerns about the use of gadolinium, please discuss these with your referring doctor.

 How soon will I get my results?